-Prompt: Using the Paper Prototype User Testing -Activity Guide, test your app with a user.
+Prompt: Using the activity guide, test your app with a user.

 Circulate: Students will start their tests which should

 Testing Outside of Class: If you wish, ask groups to run a version of this test with a member of the community, school, or their families who might be a likely user of the app.
 If students are testing outside of class, it's recommended that they make copies of the prototypes to use so that the "master" copies stay safe and available to the team.